mwclient/mwclient/README.rst

     $ pip install tox
     $ tox

-*Documentation* consists of both a manually compiled user guide (under ``docs/user``) and a reference guide generated from the docstrings using Sphinx autodoc with the napoleon extension.
+*Documentation* consists of both a manually compiled user guide (under ``docs/user``) and a reference guide generated from the docstrings, using Sphinx autodoc with the napoleon extension.
 Documentation is built automatically on `ReadTheDocs`_ after each commit.
-To build documentation locally for testing:
+To build documentation locally for testing, do:

 .. code-block:: console

   $ cd docs
   $ make html

-When writing docstrings, try to adher to the `Google style`_.
+When writing docstrings, try to adhere to the `Google style`_.

 .. _Google style: https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html
 .. _ReadTheDocs: https://mwclient.readthedocs.io/